Can You Buy a Home in NYC Without a Credit Check?

 Negative remarks on your report can also prevent you from pursuing your goal.

-You have no credit
+You have no credit.

-One in five American adults do not have any credit history and almost just as many have poor or limited credit histories, bringing the number of "credit invisible" to about half of all adults in America.
+One in five American adults do not have any credit history, and almost just as many have poor or limited credit histories, bringing the number of "credit invisible" to about half of all adults in America.

-You filed for bankruptcy
+You filed for bankruptcy.

 After some time, your credit score may improve, but the bankruptcy filing itself will remain on your report for all to see until it finally gets cycled out.

-You've had too many inquiries
+You've had too many inquiries.

 Too many inquiries may make a creditor looking at your report dubious of how you're handling your finances.

-You're afraid of identity theft
+You're afraid of identity theft.

-After all, your report is full of very sensitive and personal information that can harm or ruin your life.
+After all, your report is full of sensitive and personal information that can harm or ruin your life.

 Read On: Should I Unfreeze My Credit?